Hotel John Marshall: Original development

 The Hotel John Marshall, located on Fifth Street between Franklin and Grace in downtown Richmond, Virginia, opened on October 30, 1929, the day after the Wall Street crash.
-The opening night ceremony included dinner for 600 guests, amongst which were both the City Mayor, J. Fulmer Bright, and the Virginia Governor Harry F. Byrd.
+The opening night ceremony included dinner for 600 guests, among whom were Mayor J. Fulmer Bright and Virginia Governor Harry F. Byrd.

-The hotel's construction was funded by businessman Thomas Gresham, of the Richmond Hotels, Inc., to which hotel group The John Marshall originally belonged.
-Architect Marcellus E. Wright Sr., who had studied at The Philadelphia School of Applied Art, designed the 16-story building in a neoclassical style with touches of deco and Moorish ornament.
+The hotel's construction was funded by businessman Thomas Gresham of Richmond Hotels, Inc., the hotel group to which The John Marshall originally belonged.
+Architect Marcellus E. Wright Sr., who had studied at the Philadelphia School of Applied Art, designed the 16-story building in a neoclassical style with touches of deco and Moorish ornament.
 It cost $2 million to build, and the general contractor was Wise Granite and Construction Co.
-With 418 guest rooms, 500 bathrooms, 2 restaurants in ballrooms in the lobby and a roof garden ballroom on the 16th floor, it was the largest hotel in the state when it opened.
-It is said that the name was chosen by a suggestion contest, with the winning name paying tribute to Chief Justice John Marshall, whose house, now a museum, sits only a few blocks away.
+With 418 guest rooms, 500 bathrooms, two restaurants, ballrooms in the lobby, and a roof garden ballroom on the 16th floor, it was the largest hotel in the state when it opened.
+The name was reportedly chosen through a suggestion contest, with the winning entry paying tribute to Chief Justice John Marshall, whose house, now a museum, is located only a few blocks away.